FoundryApp/foundry-cli/README.md

   - getFromProd: [id-of-a-user-in-production, another-id]

   # You can use both the direct and 'geFromProd' approach simultaneously
-  # The final users collection will be a merge of these
+  # The final Firebase Auth users will be a merge of these

 # [OPTIONAL]
 # An array describing emulated Firestore in your cloud environment